 Check Your Plan's Data Cap

-So many broadband plans have sky-high data caps that users seldom exceed and so it's easy to forget that your plan might have a cap.
+So many broadband plans have sky-high data caps that users seldom exceed, so it's easy to forget that your plan might have a cap.
 Some ISPs charge customers a fee for additional data after a cap has been reached, but others simply throttle the user's bandwidth until the end of the month.
 That means what feels like a natural slowdown may actually be the result of your broadband provider restricting your internet speeds.
 Now is the time to check your plan.
 If you've suddenly reached a cap you weren't aware of, consider upgrading to a plan with a higher data limit.

 Reset Your Router Regularly

 If you don't give your router a break now and then, the end result is inevitably a slowdown.
-Just like you might need to reboot your computer to speed it up, resetting your router can improve its performance in the short term by ensuring that software and hardware a communicating effectively.
+Just like you might need to reboot your computer to speed it up, resetting your router can improve its performance in the short term by ensuring that software and hardware communicate effectively.
 Set a reminder to reboot your router (and your modem if you have a separate one) once a month.
 You may notice an increase in speed after each reset.

 Troubleshoot Your Hardware